-We have been asked lately to innovate by our organizations and our bosses.
+Instructional Designers are being asked to innovate by our organizations and our bosses.
 Yes, even before the pandemic, organizations urged employees to be innovative and to “think-outside-of-the-box”.
-Entrepreneurs are often heralded because they are innovative, we seek “new and innovative” products for our homes.
+Entrepreneurs are often heralded as innovative because they seek “new and innovative” products for our lives.
 But what does the term “innovation” even mean?
-When a word is bantered around as much as “innovation” does it lose its appeal?
-Does it become dimensions.
+When a word is bantered around as much as “innovation”, does it become a buzzword and loses its appeal?

 To match the definition of “innovation” put forth in the Merriam-Webster dictionary, it doesn’t take much.
 They define innovation as “…a new idea, method, or device: NOVELTY [and]… the introduction of something new.”
 It’s not much just “something new” but in a corporate setting or in your own consulting business, innovation needs to mean more, more than just new.

 Some would say that innovation in business means creating something or implementing something that is different, creative, and unusual that improves efficiency and gives an organization or an individual some type of advantage that non-innovative people do not possess.
 What does that mean?